How to attach and dress curtains

 Now you have your beautiful new curtains ready to hang in your home you may be concerned about how best to do so.
 The type of curtain you have purchased will dictate how you attach them – but how you dress them may be more personal.

 Eyelet curtains are the easiest curtains to hang.
 All you need to do is thread the eyelet holes on to your curtain pole.
 Leave the last eyelet hole off the pole and instead fix it outside the bracket.
 The pleats should natural fall by themselves.

 Check your window width again before gathering the heading tape on pencil pleat curtains as you don’t want to gather the curtains so much that they no longer fit the window.

-- Securing the cords at one end, pull the cords to gather the heading tape – you want to do this slowly and carefully to ensure the gather is even.
+- First make sure all the strigs are secure at both ends.
+If not tie all 3 strings together at both ends fo the curtain.
+Then, pull the cords to gather the heading tape – you want to do this slowly and carefully to ensure the gather is even.